mustafahamoody/nerf_autonomy/README.md

 $ cd nerf_autonomy
 ```

-Build and run the Docker Containers **using Docker Compose**.
+Build and Start the Docker Containers **using Docker Compose**.
 Make sure the containers run as detached (-d flag) \
 *This process may take a while depending on your system (15 - 30 mins +) *
 ```
 nerf_autonomy$ cd docker
 nerf_autonomy/docker$ docker compose up -d # This will build and start both containers
 ```

-*Note for Linux Systems*: If you recieve a permission denied error, you may need to add your user to the docker group to access the docker daemon.
+*Note for Linux Systems*: If you receive a permission denied error, you may need to add your user to the docker group to access the docker daemon.
 -- For more information see [this](https://docs.docker.com/engine/install/linux-postinstall/)
 ```
 $ sudo groupadd docker